Volunteer & Employee Criminal History Service (VECHS)

-- Complete and sign the VECHS User Agreement for Criminal History Record Information (VECHS User Agreement).
+- Complete and sign the VECHS Agreement for Access to Criminal History Record Information (VECHS Agreement).
 The VECHS Agreement must be signed by the entity’s Director or Head and signifies, in part, an understanding that any criminal history record information received is to be used for the purposes for which it was intended and must be maintained in a secure and confidential manner.

 - Read and acknowledge the Criminal History Record Checks for Non-Criminal Justice Purposes Policy and Manual.
 This policy supplements the VECHS User Agreement with specific details of the Qualified Entity’s responsibilities.